box/box-openapi/README.md

 * Every endpoint parameter has a type (and optional format)
 * Every endpoint parameter has a description and example
 * To always return a reference to a resource
-* Every parameter is seperated by a new line to improve readability
+* Every parameter is separated by a new line to improve readability

 Some useful resources: